AP Biology Unit 7 Key Takeaways

 Bottleneck effect

 A random event sharply reduces population size.
-The survivors may not represent the original gene pool.
+Survivors may not represent the original gene pool.

 Founder effect

 A small group starts a new population.
-The new population's allele frequencies reflect the founders, not the original population.
+Allele frequencies reflect the founders, not the source population.

-Hardy-Weinberg is not a claim that real populations never evolve.
-It is a null model.
-If observed data differ from expected values, at least one assumption may be violated.
+Hardy-Weinberg is a null model, not a claim that real populations never evolve.
+If observed data differ from expected values, at least one assumption may be violated: no mutation, no migration, no natural selection, very large population size, or random mating.

-Direct answer: evidence for evolution supports common ancestry and change over time, especially when students connect the evidence to a mechanism or relationship.
+Evidence for evolution supports common ancestry and change over time.
+Strong AP answers connect evidence to a mechanism or relationship.

 Fossils